fiveohhh/xodocs/source/choosing_device_hierarchy.rst

 firmware/software.
 If this is the case you will want to go with option #2.
 This adds more complexity and additional state to the gateway.

-Alternatively this complexity and state can be moved to the sensor nodes allow
+Alternatively this complexity and state can be moved to the sensor nodes.
+The main advantages to storing the cik on the nodes is the ability to decouple the node devices from the gateway devices.

 Other advantages?